immers-space/immers/README.md

 welcome | HTML file for a message that will be delivered from the system user to new user's inboxes (requires `systemUserName`) | none (does not send message) keyPath, certPath, caPath | Local development only.
-Relative paths to certificate files | None proxyMode | Enable use behind an SSL-terminating proxy or load balancer, serves over http instead of https and sets Express `trust proxy` setting to the value of `proxyMode` (e.g. `1`, [other options](https://expressjs.com/en/guide/behind-proxies.html)) | none (serves over https with AutoEncrypt) enablePublicRegistration | Allow public user registration | false enablePublicRegistration | Allow client registration integration | false
+Relative paths to certificate files | None proxyMode | Enable use behind an SSL-terminating proxy or load balancer, serves over http instead of https and sets Express `trust proxy` setting to the value of `proxyMode` (e.g. `1`, [other options](https://expressjs.com/en/guide/behind-proxies.html)) | none (serves over https with AutoEncrypt) enablePublicRegistration | Allow public user registration | true enableClientRegistration | Allow client registration integration | true

 ## API access